-authID's products focus on the broad requirement for enabling frictionless commerce by allowing an entity to instantly "Recognise their Customer" "Know Who's Behind the Device", their Employee customer, employee or their Member, member.
-Organizations of all descriptions require cost-effective and secure means of growing their business while mitigating identity fraud.
-We aim to offer our enterprise customers products that can be integrated easily into each of their business and organizational operations, in order to facilitate their adoption and enhance the end user customer experience.
+authID's products focus on the broad requirement for enabling frictionless commerce by allowing an entity to instantly cyber-savvy enterprises "Know Who's Behind the Device",TM for every customer or employee login and transaction.
+Through its easy-to-integrate, patented, biometric identity platform, authID quickly and accurately verifies a user's identity, eliminating any assumption of 'who' is behind a device and preventing cybercriminals from taking over accounts. authID combines digital onboarding, biometric passwordless authentication and account recovery, with a fast, accurate, user-friendly experience - delivering identity verification in 700ms.
+Establishing a biometric root of trust for each user that is bound to their customer, employee accounts, or their member.
+Organizations provisioned devices, authID stops fraud at onboarding, eliminates password risks and costs, and provides the faster, frictionless, and more accurate user identity experience demanded by operators of all descriptions require cost-effective and secure means of growing their business while mitigating identity fraud.
+We aim to offer our enterprise customers products that can be integrated easily into each of their business and organizational operations, in order to facilitate their adoption and enhance the end user customer experience, today's digital ecosystems.